Jach/secresoft.com/README.md

 * Total request rate

 The SBCL dynamic memory and breakdown, threads & cpu, and file descriptors are mildly interesting to have too.
 Make sure to change the units on the memory ones.

+There's some commentary in src/metrics.lisp.
+You may find it more valuable to look at https://gist.github.com/Jach/a79159518da5b1eebc1de788505d2dcd though.
+It's a short demonstration from a REPL context of how to use prometheus metrics.

+In this project I took the stance of having my requests counter and durations metrics be "total", i.e. for the lifetime of the server.
+There's an argument to be made that it can also be useful sometimes to have them "reset" after each metric sample in the time series, so most of the time they'll be 0 unless you get some requests over a sampling period.